Applied Learning - Quality Assurance and Articulation

 ApL courses are offered as elective subjects under the senior secondary curriculum.
 The results are recorded in the Hong Kong Diploma of Secondary Education (HKDSE).

 Levels of Attainment

-Effective from the 2018 HKDSE Examination, the reporting of student performance is refined to “Attained”, “Attained with Distinction (I)” and “Attained with Distinction (II)”.
+Effective from the 2018 HKDSE Examination*, the reporting of student performance in ApL courses is refined to “Attained”, “Attained with Distinction (I)” and “Attained with Distinction (II)”.
 Performance of “Attained with Distinction (I)” is comparable to Level 3 while “Attained with Distinction (II)” is comparable to Level 4 or above of Category A subjects of the HKDSE Examination.

-Some ApL courses are registered in the Qualifications Register as certificate programmes at Qualifications Framework (QF) Level 3.
+Most ApL courses are registered in the Qualifications Register as certificate programmes at Qualifications Framework (QF) Level 3.
 For ApL(C) courses, they are also pegged at QF Levels 1-3.
 Students will obtain QF certificate(s) issued by course providers in addition to the HKDSE qualification upon successful completion of these ApL courses.
 Details are available at the Qualifications Register website (www.hkqr.gov.hk).

 On 28 June 2011, the Civil Service Bureau (CSB) announced that results in the HKDSE will be accepted for civil service appointment purposes from 20 July 2012 onwards as follows:

 - A combination of results in five HKDSE subjects of Level 2 in New Senior Secondary (NSS) subjects, “Attained” in Applied Learning (ApL) subjects (subject to a maximum of two ApL subjects) and Grade E in Other Language subjects will be accepted as having met the existing requirement of “five passes in the Hong Kong Certificate of Education Examination (HKCEE)” and